-I realized that many of you are interested in learning about one of the most modern immigration systems in the world: The Express Entry by Canada.
-So, I’ve put together this mini-guide from my first-hand experience of the online version of this program.
+Getting so many queries made us realize that many of you are interested in learning about one of the more modern immigration systems in the world: The Express Entry by Canada.
+So, I’ve attempted to put together this mini-guide from my first-hand experience of the online version of this program.
 Fortunately, I was able to navigate it successfully and am now a Permanent Resident of Canada.
 I hope you find it useful.

 - CRS is above or equal to the cutoff score.